-Apache Log4j is an open-source logging product that is present in many Java-based applications used by businesses and organizations — meaning that this vulnerability may only affect you if you have any applications that contain Apache Log4j or use Java.
+Apache Log4j is an open-source logging product present in many Java-based applications used by businesses and organizations.
+This means that this vulnerability may only affect you if you have applications that contain Apache Log4j or use Java.
 Therefore, if your business doesn’t have any products that use Java, then you are not vulnerable.

 However, if your business does use any Java-based applications, or applications that use Apache Log4j, you may be at high risk of a security breach.
 As Wired mentioned in a recent article, with this new Apache Log4j vulnerability comes the possibility of remote code execution, meaning that a hacker will be able to run a command via code on your website or computer and take control.
 As of right now, there are active cases of this vulnerability being exploited by hackers, so it is important to take action immediately.

 In terms of next steps, merchants should ask all of their critical vendors if their products contain this vulnerability, and what they’ve done to fix this issue today.
-Consumers should be sure to continue to run their updates on any products or software that they may have, especially as security and bug fixes are pushed through.
+Consumers should continue to run their updates on any products or software, especially as companies push security and bug fixes through.
 It’s important to note that this issue is still currently evolving, as it is breaking news for everyone.
-As time progresses, more solutions will be found and implemented by cybersecurity teams.
+As time progresses, cybersecurity teams will find and implement more solutions.

 For Bytes.co Clients: